Moderate Stage Alzheimer's Program

 In-Home Respite Care

-Through the Helen and Sydney Jacoff Respite Program, Long Island Alzheimer's and Dementia Center can provide two hours of in-home respite care every other week for families in the Nassau County.
-Our respite workers are highly trained and skilled at engaging your loved one in cognitive activities with respect to their stage.
+With support from the Helen and Sydney Jacoff Respite Program, Long Island Alzheimer's and Dementia Center provides two hours of in-home respite care every other week for families in Nassau County.
+Our highly skilled and trained respite workers engage your loved one in cognitive activities with respect to their stage.
 Caregivers are provided time to relax, run errands, attend appointments, etc.